speedment/speedment/README.md

 About
 -----
-The Speedment ORM accelerates your JVM applications and makes programming so much easy!
+The Speedment ORM accelerates your JVM applications and makes programming so easy to do!

 Here is an example of how you could use Speedment from your code:
 ```java